canjs/can-realtime-rest-model/can-realtime-rest-model.md

 @body

 ## Purpose

+`realtimeRestModel` extends [can-rest-model] with two new features:

+- Automatic list management
+- Unified instances and lists across requests with list and instance stores.

+### Automatic list management

 `realtimeRestModel` allows you to make changes to instances and have the lists in the page update themselves